ayberkdikcinar/devops-soup/aws/management-tools/cheatsheet.md

 - Cross-Account and Cross-Region Monitoring: Monitor multiple accounts and regions.
 - Note: Memory metrics for ec2 is not available.+

+### Alarms
+- An alarm can be invoked when it transitions from one state to another.
+After an alarm is invoked, it can initiate an action.
+Actions can be an Amazon EC2 action, an automatic scaling action, or a notification sent to Amazon Simple Notification Service (Amazon SNS).

+#### Three possible states of an alarm
+- OK: The metric is within the defined threshold.
+Everything appears to be operating like normal.
+- ALARM (In Alarm): The metric is outside the defined threshold.
+This might be an operational issue.
+- INSUFFICIENT_DATA: The alarm has just started, the metric is not available, or not enough data is available for the metric to determine the alarm state.

 ## Amazon CloudTrail

 Amazon CloudTrail is a service provided by Amazon Web Services (AWS) that enables you to monitor and log API activity and account-related events within your AWS infrastructure.
 It records and stores a history of actions taken by users, services, and resources, providing an audit trail for security analysis, compliance, and troubleshooting purposes.